anuraggoel27/mycsssite/README.md

 # mycsssite
-Here's a site that I created in 3 days using only css and html.
+Here's a site which gives a brief idea about myself.
+This was part of a web-dev course.